Enrollment Is Open For Trump Accounts, And Some Kids Get $1,000 On Day One

 What To Know About Trump Accounts

-Children born during President Donald Trump‘s second term in office receive $1,000 from the Treasury as a seed investment.
+Children born during President Donald Trump‘s second term in office are receiving $1,000 from the Treasury as a seed investment.

 These children must be American citizens with a Social Security number.